Configuration File Guide#

 2. Agent & Sensor Definition: Configure characters, robots, and cameras (sensors) to populate the environment.

-4. Data Generation: Configure the Replicator writers to generate ground-truth data (RGB, segmentation, etc.).
+4. Data Generation: Configure the Replicator writers to generate ground-truth data (RGB, segmentation).

 Key Concepts#